KTM RC4 Concept by Luca Bar Design

 Roehr Motorcycles has finally gotten the green light from the EPA that the 1250sc meets federal admissions standards; and thus, can start delivery of pre-orders to waiting customers.
 Thanks to the 10th Amendment and vision of clear skies over Los Angeles, Roehr will still have to complete CARB certification in order to sell to customers here in the Golden State.

-It looks like our least favorite motorcycle manufacturer, Roehr Motorcycles, has recently announced the opening of their new Santa Monica, California sales office.
+It looks like manufacturer, Roehr Motorcycles, has recently announced the opening of their new Santa Monica, California sales office.
 The new office is located on the beach in Santa Monica, CA in the heart of the Southern California motorcycle scene, making this the first business decision Roehr has gotten right since borrowing heavily from Italian motorcycle designs and a GM/Ford business model.
 Well done boys.

 The Roehr 1250sc will be available in Santa Monica for private demo’s beginning in April.